Table of Contents

 West coast beaches

-Bentota is a top pick for their beach holiday destination for most travellers.
+Bentota is a top pick for a beach holiday destination for most travellers.
 This west coast beach has been able to secure its place among the top beaches in Sri Lanka.
 Bentota is undoubtedly one of the best beaches on the island, which is also known as the golden mile.
-Apart from its wide sandy beaches and torque water, Bentota is easy to reach from Colombo.
-Bentota is a popular destination for one-day trips from Colombo as it can be reached within a short period of time.
+Apart from its wide, sandy beaches and turquoise waters, Bentota is easy to reach from Colombo.
+Bentota is a popular destination for one-day trips from Colombo, as it can be reached within a short period of time.
 Another important reason for its popularity as a day trip location in Sri Lanka is the wide range of activities that it offers to travellers.
 Surfing, boating, fishing, diving, and snorkelling are some of the popular activities here.
-So, if you are looking for a beach activity on your Sri Lanka Day trip from Colombo, choose Bentota, you will never be disappointed.
+So, if you are looking for a beach activity on your Sri Lanka Day trip from Colombo, choose Bentota; you will never be disappointed.

 When is the best time to travel to the west coast beach?